bytex-solutions/snamp/docs/overview.md

 SNAMP Overview
 ====
 SNAMP is a middleware acting as a bridge between **managed resources** and **monitoring & management tools** used in your enterprise and reduce complexity of monitoring & management.
-Various hardware and software components can be connected to SNAMP using different protocols, such as JMX, SNMP, SSH, HTTP, Modbus etc. Then you can choose a single unified interface to gather monitoring information provided by the connected components.
+Various hardware and software components can be connected to SNAMP using different protocols, such as JMX, SNMP, SSH, HTTP, Modbus etc. You can choose a single unified interface (called Adapter) to gather monitoring information provided by the connected components.
 This interface can be selected in respect of your existing monitoring & management software such as Nagios and Zabbix.
-SNAMP has generic and specialized adapters for various situations.
+SNAMP has either generic and specialized adapters for various situations.

 ![Architecture Overview](images/snamp.png)